 - The London Waterbus links Little Venice by water with Regent’s Park, London Zoo and Camden Lock

-Close to Maida Vale tube station is the Paddington Recreation Ground, which at 27-acres, is the largest area of parkland in the City of Westminster.
-Recognised as a Site of Local Importance for Nature Conservation, the grounds also include tennis courts, an athletics track, artificial grass pitches, a bowling green, café, children’s play area and a gym.
+Close to Maida Vale tube station is the Paddington Recreation Ground, which at 27-acres.
+It is the largest area of parkland in the City of Westminster.
+And recognised as a Site of Local Importance for Nature Conservation, the grounds also include tennis courts, an athletics track, artificial grass pitches, a bowling green, café, children’s play area and a gym.

-For those looking for a waterside stroll, you can walk along the canals all the way from Little Venice to Camden Town via Regent’s Park.
-For cycling enthusiasts, there are cycle paths along this route for an easy commute or a weekend ride.
+And for those looking for a waterside stroll, you can walk along the canals all the way from Little Venice to Camden Town via Regent’s Park.
+Furthermore, for cycling enthusiasts, there are cycle paths along this route for an easy commute or a weekend ride.